uk-gov-mirror/dwp.emr-cluster-broker/README.md

 Future case studies will drive more requirements.

 ## Building
 emr-cluster-broker takes advantage of Docker to run the API in a lightweight and portable manner.
-You will note that there is no `Dockerfile` present in this repo.
-The reason for this is that we are using [Google's Jib](https://github.com/GoogleContainerTools/jib)

-### Why Jib?
-Speed, size, security... jib builds container images much, much faster than a docker build process.
-They’re much smaller, as the images are practically just a JVM (there’s essentially no OS - they are `distroless`).
-As there’s essentially no OS, they have a much smaller potential vulnerability footprint, which is great from a security perspective.

 ### How to build
 To build the Docker image to a local Docker daemon, run the following from the root of the project.